 Not really.
 I admit I was nervous walking into my local Credit Agricole and asking if they are able to open accounts for Americans.
 But there was no need to be nervous.
 They were nothing but kind, scheduled an appointment for me the next week and that was that.
 Smooth sailing!

+So back to opening a French bank account with the mainstream banks.
 My biggest piece of advice is to shop around and don’t get discouraged if a bank turns you away.
 Some are strict and others are not (regardless, you will need proof of identity, address, and legal status at a minimum).

 Be friendly and professional.
 Show up organized with your documents, and hope for the best!